ejamesc/sgbeat-scraper/README.markdown

 	Scrapy
 	MySQLdb (the Python wrapper for MySQL)

-Remember to create a details.py file with the following details:
+Remember to create a details.py file in /sgbeat/ with the following details:

 	HOST_NAME = ""
 	MYSQL_DB_NAME = ""